 I get a lot of requests to post more ZBrush timelapse sculpting sessions on my website, so here you go, straight from the Toronto workshop.

 I recently gave a talk to some young students and had to dig through my archives to find interesting things to show.
 This digital excavation unearthed quite a few clips, images and drawings that I don’t think have seen the light of day here, so I am starting a new series of ‘pastblast’ posts – showing older things that are still cool and trying to giving a little bit more background on the original project.

 This old guy was an early character sculpt for the film Wrath of the Titans.
 The script called for three Cyclops – two brothers, and an aged father.
 Hopefully my design skills are at least good enough that you can tell this one is supposed to be the father!

-The Summer session of Digital Figure Sculpture starts on July 5th.
+The Winter session of Digital Figure Sculpture starts on June 27th.
 This course covers the critical foundation necessary to build naturalistic figures in ZBrush, including all the tools and techniques that I use day-to-day in my own figure sculpting – both on my art projects and on feature film characters.

 Over ten weeks artists get a chance to hone their skills by completing numerous weekly figure studies and one detailed full-figure study.
 The course reinforces the importance of anatomy as the critical foundation for building realistic figures and shows practical construction techniques for applying this knowledge to figure sculpture.
 The goal is for every artist on the course to increase the realism and naturalism of their figurative work in ZBrush.